A bowl of Norwegian bacalao salt cod stew with rice and fresh salad served on a rustic wooden cutting board

 Building a Legacy

--The advantage was that we acquired excellent facilities here in Folldal and took over skilled, dedicated employees from the former dairy.
+– The advantage was that we acquired excellent facilities here in Folldal and took over skilled, dedicated employees from the former dairy.
 They brought extensive experience and strong routines in food production.
-Initially, the longer transport distances compared to Oslo posed a challenge, but this gradually resolved as production volumes increased.
+Initially, the longer transport distances compared to Oslo posed a challenge, but this has since been well resolved.

 The business has grown steadily.
 In 2019, Primar introduced Ekte Bacalao Sterk Jalapeño, a spicier version with bold flavors of garlic, paprika, and jalapeño.
 This was followed in 2022 by Ekte Bacalao Hvit Variant, featuring a creamy white sauce with hints of garlic, sun-dried tomatoes, and black olives.

-But Primar’s innovation doesn’t stop at fish.
-Inspired by local traditions and ingredients, the company developed Viltgryte fra Røros-traktene, a hearty wild game stew featuring ground meat (locally known as “hakk”) from elk and reindeer.
-Another standout product is their byggotto, a Nordic twist on risotto, made with barley from Tynset’s Dyrk Mølle.
+But Primar's innovation doesn't stop at fish.
+Inspired by local traditions and ingredients, the company developed Viltgryte fra Røros-traktene, a hearty wild game stew featuring ground meat (locally known as "hakk") from elk and reindeer.
+Another standout product is their byggotto, a Nordic twist on risotto using locally sourced barley.

 The wild game stew, made by Primar.
 Photo: Primar